beadsland/fixTracks/README.md

 ## CouchDB

-### Data Import
+### Reengineer
-  1. Rerun scan script to confirm we haven't introduced new dups
+  1. Trigger StopIteration on in `scanUntrackedFiles.py`
+  2. Confirm decode('utf-8') in `savvy.itunes.database` doesn't break `scanUntrackedFiles.py`
+  3. Simplify itunes.database exception generation to use default language
+  4. Datetime/String subclass to allow json.dump to date datetimes
+  5. JsonData class for parsing data fields in `iTunes Library.xml`

 ### Refactor
-  1. Refactor itunes.database from `transferLibrary.py`
-  2. Refactor couch.database from `transferLibrary.py`
+  1. Refactor couch.database from `transferLibrary.py`
-  3. Determine elegant solution for storing python-language Views to CouchDB
+  2. Determine elegant solution for storing python-language Views to CouchDB
-  4. Common pophash to cull down to deleted tracks
+  3. Common lazydict to cull down to deleted tracks
-  6. Refactor data import to use `pv` for progress bar
+  4. Refactor data import to use `pv` for progress bar
+  5. Module loading scheme using `pv` (???)

 ### iPod
   1. Refactor `transferLibrary.py` for common use in iPod sync